 Over 200 Manta Rays have been identified and named along the Kona Coast.
 I am happy to introduce you to Melainah Ray shown in the photo below!

 The crew will take photos of you on the boat and in the water.
 10-15 photos will be provided to you at no extra cost.
-We are happy to provide you with this complimentary keepsake of your tour.

 All equipment is provided: short wetsuits, snorkel gear, flotation if needed, as well as water/sodas and dry snacks.
 All you need to bring is a towel and light jacket or windbreaker.
 Rx masks are available in a limited range and by request.